apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 Catalog catalog = gravitinoClient.createCatalog(
     NameIdentifier.of("metalake", "catalog"),
     Type.FILESET,
-    "hadoop", // provider, We support only support "hadoop".
+    "hadoop", // provider, Gravitino support only "hadoop" for now.
     "This is a hadoop fileset catalog",
     properties);
 // ...